-Bring with you: Warm outdoor clothing, waterproof jacket & pants, sturdy hiking boots, head-wear and gloves.
+Bring with you: Warm outdoor clothing, waterproof jacket & pants, good hiking boots with ankle support, headwear and gloves.
 You can rent hiking boots, a waterproof jacket and waterproof pants in the booking process.
 Please see a more detailed equipment list below.

 Note： For all of our glacier tours, Glacier Guides will provide guests with necessary glacier safety gear, including crampons for walking on the ice, helmets and ice axes.
 Please note that the smallest set of crampons available fits EUR shoe size 35.
 Waterproof clothing and hiking boots are available for rent at the Glacier Guides Booking Center and bookable along with your tour (recommended).
 We also have many of the items for sale in our booking center.

 Your glacier adventure starts at the Glacier Guides Booking Hut located next to the visitor center in Skaftafell National Park, by the south coast of Iceland.
 We start the preparation for our glacier walk by collecting and putting on the necessary glacier gear.
 Once everyone is prepared, we jump on our bus which will take us on a 15-minute scenic ride towards Falljökull Glacier (e.
 Falling Glacier), a stunning glacier outlet of Vatnajokull, Europe's largest glacier.

 From there your certified glacier guide will accompany you along a winding path through an ever-changing landscape carved out by the glacier before you will arrive at the tongue of the glacier where you will receive a safety briefing from your guide and finish strapping on your crampons for an exciting glacier adventure.